 For all the seven years that I lived in NCR, I was a regular visitor to Dilli Haat, like a lot of other Dilliwallahs.
 There are various reasons that keep you bringing back to the place.
-It is a kind of cultural hub with a rustic setting in the middle of the maddening crowd of country’s capital.
+It is a kind of cultural hub with a rustic setting in the middle of the maddening crowd of the country’s capital.
 Being a ticketed place, it is not very crowded most of the days.
-Little crowded may be on weekend afternoons in winters and evenings in summers.
-You get to meet the artisans from various corners of the country.
+Little crowded maybe on weekend afternoons in winters and evenings in summers.
+You get to meet artisans from various corners of the country.
 Most of whom are national or at least state award winners for their art and craft.

-Delhi Darshan – Dilli Haat.
+Delhi Darshan – Dilli Haat

-Recommend a visit.
+Recommend a visit

-Recommend you to read following Places to visit in Delhi.
+Recommend you to read the following travel blog on Places to visit in Delhi.